-The Huntingdon Amish Community is just southeast of the McKenzie Tennessee Amish community.
-These Amish started coming in 1975 and we met a few Amish men who said they started in plants (mainly crops) but moved to building and construction.
-During our visit, we seen many more builders than planters.
-There was a very large construction company called Yoder Brothers Construction and a J&E Cabinet that make and install custom cabinetry, shelving, crown molding and other woodworks for the English.
-Their crew was in Nashville putting in a large amount of cabinets and other furniture from this large covered flatbed buggy that carried it all the way from Huntingdon to Nashville.
-You can see the photos from the shop below the home carusel.
+The Huntingdon Amish Community is just southeast of the McKenzie, Tennessee Amish community.
+These Amish started coming in 1975, and we met a few Amish men who said they started in plants (mainly crops) but moved to building and construction.
+During our visit, we saw many more builders than planters.
+A massive construction company called Yoder Brothers Construction and a J&E Cabinet made and installed custom cabinetry, shelving, crown molding, and other woodworks for the English.
+Their crew was in Nashville putting in many cabinets and other furniture from this large covered flatbed buggy that carried it from Huntingdon to Nashville.
+You can see the photos from the shop below the home carousel.

 The Amish people do not generally let us English into their workshops very often.
 We met the manager of J&E Cabinet, and he had been to Ethridge to a few of our cabinet shops and talked with us about the Ethridge community.
 Once he got to know us, he let us in and showed us around.
 He let us take our camera and photo and video inside the shop as long as we didn't get any Amish workers on camera.
 We did as he said and kept the lens down while moving amongst the Amish workers.
 Below is inside the J&E Cabinet Shop!